awsdocs/amazon-ec2-user-guide/doc_source/snapshot-lifecycle.md

 + Snapshots begin to be created by a policy within one hour following the specified start time\.
 + If you modify a policy by removing or changing its target tag, the EBS volumes with that tag are no longer affected by the policy\.
 + If you modify the schedule name for a policy, the snapshots created under the old schedule name are no longer affected by the policy\.
++ If you delete the resource to which a policy applies, the policy no longer manages the previously created snapshots\.
+You must manually delete the snapshots if they are no longer needed\.
 + You can create multiple policies to back up an EBS volume or an EC2 instance\.
 For example, if an EBS volume has two tags, where tag A is the target for policy A to create a snapshot every 12 hours, and tag B is the target for policy B to create a snapshot every 24 hours, Amazon DLM creates snapshots according to the schedules for both policies\.
 + When you copy a snapshot created by a policy, the retention schedule is not carried over to the copy\.
 This ensures that Amazon DLM does not delete snapshots that should be retained for a longer period of time\.